andreadevita99/PyCalc/README.md

 ## Execution Instructions

+1. Requirement: Python 3.6 or higher (no external libraries needed);
-1. Save the source code in a file named `pycalc.py`.
+2. Save the source code in a file named `pycalc.py`;
-2. Open a terminal in the target directory.
+3. Open a terminal in the target directory;
-3. Execute the command: `python pycalc.py` or `python3 pycalc.py`.
+4. Execute the command: `python pycalc.py` or `python3 pycalc.py`;
-4. Select an operation by entering the corresponding number and follow the prompts.
+5. Select an operation by entering the corresponding number and follow the prompts.

 ## License